Call for Abstracts

 Content: Abstracts should describe objectives, anticipated or actual results, conclusions, any key innovative steps and the significance of your work.

-Peer Review Option/Research Track Only: Authors whose abstracts are accepted in sessions in the Research Tracks (either as a primary, an alternate, or as a pre-recorded virtual presentation) will have the option to have their paper peer reviewed.
+Peer Review Option/Research Track Only: Authors whose abstracts are accepted in sessions in the Research Tracks (either as a primary, an alternate, or as an on-demand pre-recorded presentation) will have the option to have their paper peer reviewed.
 Peer reviews will be accomplished by a minimum of two qualified reviewers, and supervised by a committee.
-To be designated as peer reviewed the completed manuscript must be uploaded to AMP by June 30; the manuscript must pass the initial peer review (there will be no secondary reviews); and one of the authors must be present at the conference and prepared to present the paper if accepted to the in-person program, or the author must be registered for the virtual conference if presenting virtually.
-While final manuscripts are required for peer-review by June 30, corrected/updated manuscripts will be accepted through September 22.
+To be designated as peer reviewed the completed manuscript must be uploaded to AMP by June 30; the manuscript must pass the initial peer review (there will be no secondary reviews); and one of the authors must be present at the conference and prepared to present the paper if accepted to the in-person program, or the author must be registered for the on-demand conference if presenting on-demand.
+While final manuscripts are required for peer-review by June 30, corrected/updated manuscripts will be accepted through September 19.

 Author Presentation Requirements: